 Most of the time even in the worst of marriages, one party decides the marriage is no longer sustainable initially.
 Unless the parties are without assets, debts, or children, then the uncontested divorce can be a slippery slope.
 If the parties have absolutely nothing to fight about except if they should divorce or not, then usually an uncontested divorce will be the outcome.

 An uncontested divorce being one where the parties agree on all the terms and sign off on documents to be submitted to the court.
-Many times, only one attorney is involved in the drafting of the paperwork and it’s a straightforward, relatively inexpensive proposition.
+Many times, only one family attorney is involved in the drafting of the paperwork and it’s a straightforward, relatively inexpensive proposition.

 It becomes trickier when there are issues to agree upon and the parties don’t see eye to eye.
 I’ve seen so many clients over the last 23 years of practice who have come in because their uncontested divorce has blown up in their face.
 People who want out of their marriage often want out as quickly and as cheaply as possible.
 Sacrificing your position just to get it done is a sure-fire way to end up in back in court.
 I can’t possibly address every pitfall that may come your way but here are a few: